La Crete: History

 La Crete was first settled in 1914 as La Crête Landing.
 When the first Mennonites arrived in the 1930s, they settled a short distance southwest of the original settlement on the current site of La Crete.
 When the first highways were built into the area in the 1960s, the population began to increase as new settlers arrived, and in 1979, La Crete was declared a hamlet.

 Geography

 The Hamlet of La Crete is west of Highway 697, mostly between Township Road 1060 and Township Road 1062 (109 Avenue).
 Lake Tourangeau is adjacent to the hamlet to the northwest.

 Demographics

+La Crete's population was 4,010 in Mackenzie County's 2024 municipal census.

 In the 2021 Census of Population conducted by Statistics Canada, La Crete had a population of 3,856 living in 1,329 of its 1,397 total private dwellings, a change of from its 2016 population of 3,396.
 With a land area of 17.61 km2, it had a population density of in 2021.

 The residents of La Crete typically speak English or German.